IN THIS FREE GUIDE:

 How far can you polish?Paint thickness is measured in microns, and again it varies from manufacturer to manufacturer.
 It's also true to say that single stage paintwork tends to be thinner (and softer), but on average two stage OEM paintwork will be around 100-140 microns thick.
 This consists of the primer layer (12-40 microns), the base coat (25-40 microns) and the slightly thicker clearcoat (45-70 microns).
 To put this into context, 70 microns is around the thickness of a human hair.

 As you can imagine, job number one is making sure there's enough of a layer to polish - just one of the reasons that professional detailers use paint depth gauges, especially when they don't know the history of the vehicle.
+When completely removing any paint defect you're effectively levelling the whole surface down to the bottom of the defect.

 The other reason is that many cars have had touch-ups and panels re-painted through ongoing repairs, denoted by unusually thick readings on the gauge.
 It's common practice for these panels to be blown-in or blended so the repair is less noticeable.
 When machine polishing it's important to avoid these areas to ensure that no hard edges are revealed.